jurocknsail/yncrea-cloudcomputing/docs/kubernetes.md

         When using Docker Desktop embedded K8S in place of minikube, you can directly hit on [http://localhost:30080](http://localhost:30080) !
     !!! success
         You should see "Hello World" example from before, but it's hosted in Kubernetes :thumbsup:.

+        In addition you will notice that the micro service is now displaying the _hostname_.
+        Indeed, now the container is __orchestrated__ by kubernetes, and kubernetes filled the default env vars such as _HOSTNAME_ used in our microservice Java Code ;)

 ---